Skip to Main Content

 Online lenders

 If you're looking for a fair-credit personal loan, you have options.
-But remember that interest rates for borrowers with better credit can be significantly lower than those with poor credit.
+But remember that interest rates for borrowers with better credit can be significantly lower than those with bad credit.
+Check the lender's minimum credit score requirement to see if you are eligible.

-You can compare prequalified rates from all of Credible's partner lenders in the table above by filling out one form only (instead of a form for each).
-Just remember that prequalification is not an offer of credit, and your final rate may differ.
+You can compare prequalified rates from multiple Credible partners by filling out one form (instead of a form for each on their sites).
+Prequalifying won't hurt your credit, but it's not an official offer of credit, and your final rate may differ.
 Formally applying for a loan will also trigger a hard credit inquiry that could temporarily ding your credit score.

 Banks and credit unions

-Banks and credit unions also offer personal loans, along with checking, savings, and other secured and unsecured loans.
-They may also offer funds through a line of credit, which can be revolving.
+Banks and credit unions often offer personal loans, along with checking, savings, and other secured and unsecured loans.
+They may also offer funds through a line of credit, which is a revolving form of credit, like a credit card.

-The interest rates are usually fixed and are often some of the lowest available, with a specific payment over the life of the loan.
+The interest rates are usually fixed and can be some of the lowest available if you have excellent credit and a strong income.
 Another plus is that your personal bank might offer loyalty or relationship discounts if you already have an account with them.
-For instance, you can get short-term flex loans from Wells Fargo if you’re already a customer.

 Personal loan requirements